 Instructions

-- Bring a large pot to medium-high heat and then add the olive oil to it.
-Next, add the onions to the pot and sauté them for about 3 minutes or until they are translucent.
+- Bring a large pot to medium heat and then add the olive oil to it.
+Add the onions, mushrooms, and garlic.
+Sauté them for about 5 minutes or until the onions are translucent.

-- Stir the uncooked pasta into the sauce and then cover the pot.
-Revisit the goulash to stir it every so often.
+- Stir in the uncooked pasta and then cover the pot.
+Revisit it every so often to give it a good stir and then cover it again.
 Let it cook for about 15 minutes or until the pasta is tender.

 Video